luoken/forecast_task/README.md

 Sign up for api [here](https://www.weatherbit.io/) and stick it inside your bash profile as `WEATHERBIT_API`

 By default, the settings have been set to show Fahrenheit and shows only 5 days.
+It is also currently set to US only cities and states.

 ## Installation